AmitMirgal/AmitMirgal/README.md

 **Software Engineer** proficient in **Javascript, React**.
 Over the last 5 years, I have focused on software development, and admires the endless possibilities in innovation and efficiency created through technology.
 I continuously challenge to acquire the appropriate credentials, skills, and experiences as a Software Developer to excel in today’s dynamic technology industry.

-- 🔭  &nbsp; I’m currently working on web application using ReactJS
+- 🔭  &nbsp; I’m currently working on web application and CLIs using ReactJS/TS
 - 🌱  &nbsp; I’m currently learning **Prisma, Nextjs, Rust** 🦀
 - 💼  &nbsp; Side project - ⚡ food delivery app ⚡
 - 📫  &nbsp; You can reach me at : **amit.s.mirgal@gmail.com**